iMiebaka/LBE/README.md

 </div>

 ## Getting Started <a name = "getting_started"></a> 🏁

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+These instructions will guide you on how to get this project up and running.

-## Prerequisites 🖋️
+## Prerequisites

 To run this project in development, you need node install This project was done using v16.13.1 but any other LTS should do.